 Kollwitz, Kathe.

-"Germany's Children are Hungry."
-Leicer's German Expressionism Collection,
+"Germany's Children are

+Hungry."
+Leicer's German

+Expressionism Collection,

-- No background "smudges" or "lines" forces audience to focus on the begging children - Movement in the image forces the audience to see both the faces and the reaching hands - No color draws the intended emotion of depression - Shows the sadness and suffering of the starving children
+- n are erman etion, - No background "smudges" or "lines" forces audience to focus on the begging children - Movement in the image forces the audience to see both the faces and the reaching hands - No color draws the intended emotion of depression - Shows the sadness and suffering of the starving children